-Since the instructor is trained in First Aid and CPR, he will apply that knowledge to assess the situation and act accordingly.
+Since instructors are trained in First Aid and CPR, they will apply that knowledge to assess the situation and act accordingly.
 All flying activity will stop until the injured person is assessed, first aid is rendered or the injured person is removed from the flying area.

 Utilize the First Aid kit to attend to the injury as required.
 Determine if the injury affects the student’s ability to continue with lessons.
 Advise student to seek professional medical advice upon getting home.

 Stabilize the patient and the situation.
-If a wing is involved, be sure that the wing is stabilized and does not present an opportunity to cause further injury to the student.
+If a wing is involved, be sure that the wing is stabilized or detached and does not present an opportunity to cause further injury to the student.

 Call 911 if determined to be needed.